Two commonly frustrating questions any grower might ask:

 1. Tree Development

 Fruit trees require pollination to be able to set fruit.
-If your tree is not self-pollinating, it needs a compatible pollinator planted nearby.
-Also, pollination-helpers like bees, birds, and wind need to be adequately present.
-If your tree is missing these important elements, it may bloom profusely, but it will most likely never set fruit.
-Read The Importance of Fruit Tree Pollination to learn more.
+If your tree is not self-pollinating, it needs a compatible pollinator tree planted nearby.
+Also, pollination-helping beneficials like bees, birds, and wind need to be adequately present.
+If your tree is missing these important elements, it may bloom, but it will not likely set fruit.
+Read more about the importance of fruit tree pollination.

 3. Hardiness Zones

 Individual tree varieties have recommended hardiness zones for planting.
-You can find out how to determine your USDA hardiness zone by reading Fruit Tree Care: Planting in the Zone.
+You can find out how to determine your USDA hardiness zone here, and learn more by reading Fruit Tree Care: Planting in the Zone.
 Once you know what your zone is, you will be able to select fruit trees that are recommended to grow in your area.

-- Trees must be hardy to your zone for a chance to survive winters and summers.
+- Trees should be hardy to your zone for a chance to survive winters and summers.

-- Trees must get adequate chill hours to produce fruit.
-Chill hours are based on temperatures that stay 45ºF and below for hours consecutively during the tree’s dormant period.
-If the tree is hardy to your zone but does not meet its chill-hour requirement, its fruit production will suffer.
+- Trees should receive adequate chill hours to produce fruit.
+Chill hours are based on temperatures that stay between 32ºF and 45ºF for hours consecutively during the tree’s dormant period.
+If the tree is hardy to your zone but does not meet its chill-hour requirement, its fruit production will decrease.
 As a general rule, most peaches have a low chill-hour requirement, most apples are in the middle, and most pears have a high chill-hour requirement.

 - Weather can greatly affect fruit production.
 If a late frost zaps your tree’s blossoms or young fruit, then it will not be able to produce a crop for you to harvest that year.
-If a drought or intense heat/cold damages your trees and their buds, you simply have to care for your trees this year (prune especially) and wait for more favorable weather next year.
+If a drought or intense heat/cold damages your trees and their buds, you simply have to care for your trees this year (as usual) and wait for more favorable weather next year.

 Regularly pruned trees are much more apt to producing quality fruit.
 Fruiting buds tend to form on limbs that have adequate air circulation and light infiltration, which is your goal when pruning.
 Learn about pruning tips and more in our article, Successful Tree Pruning.